markbastian/replion/README.md

 As described in the tuturials, you should now be able to go to your invoke URL, something like `https://abc123uandme.execute-api.us-east-1.amazonaws.com/dev`.
 If you paste this into a browser window, you'll get something like `{"message":"Missing Authentication Token"}`.
 Append _anything_ onto the end of this path to route to your endpoint.
 For example, `https://abc123uandme.execute-api.us-east-1.amazonaws.com/dev/handler` or `https://abc123uandme.execute-api.us-east-1.amazonaws.com/dev/datomic`.
 You should see "OK".
 Good times!

 Now for our first interactive change.
 Let's understand how requests work for this API.
-Having to decode this given the existing non-existend documentation is awful, awful, awful and will take just about forever.
+Having to decode this given the nearly non-existent documentation is awful, awful, awful and will take just about forever.
 Here's what we're going to do to get instant information - change your handler to what is shown below and reload the ns:

 ```
 (defn handler